Showing is a biosecurity risk

 further losses.
 Chlorotetracycline is FDA-approved for this

 purpose.
+However, a written script must be obtained from a veterinarian.
 Including monensin (Rumensin®) or Decoquinate (Deccox®)

 in the feed or mineral during the last third of pregancy may